From Stony Brook to the world: LI prep school thinking global

 The Stony Brook School had to move its curriculum online last year like most schools amid the COVID-19 pandemic, but for the private prep school, the shift is proving to be a silver lining to the crisis.

-The school is taking its online education program global — and its leaders say their goal is to expand the Long Island-based program to 100 countries in 10 years.
+The school is taking its online education program global — and its leaders tell Newsday their goal is to expand the Long Island-based program to 100 countries in 10 years.

 Stony Brook has signed contracts with two elite schools in China and is close to another with a center in South Korea.